benjaminpowell24/blog-management/README.md

 Use route '/posts/' to view all post created by current user

 5. View single post
 Use route '/posts/:_id' to view a specific post created by current user.
-Replace :_id with MongoDB object _id as follows:
+Replace :_id as follows:
 Eg. /posts/652a7e8473984c86543584a8

 6. Update post